 Adding more people to your bridal party not only adds to the cost of your wedding (think about all those bouquets that you have to buy), it also quickly starts adding to the stress of your day and your entire wedding planning process.
 You have more people with opinions on dresses and hair and makeup.
 There’s a lot more communication involved with more room for miscommunications to happen.

 On the day of the wedding, the more people in your wedding party you have, the earlier you’ll all have to start getting ready assuming you’re all using the same hair and makeup team.
 There will be a lot more people to corral for photos and make sure everyone is where they need to be the entire day.

 One of the best things you can do for your stress level on your wedding day is to only have your absolute closest friends for your wedding party.
 The ones who you know are your lifelong besties.
 The ones who you couldn’t imagine getting married without them by your side.
 Hopefully, these are also the friends who calm your nerves and help keep you relaxed on the biggest day of your life.

 3. Create your timeline months in advance

 Something I do for all of my couples is to create their timeline for them from the very beginning.
+Who doesn’t love a smooth wedding day?!
 As soon as my couples book with me, I create a custom timeline for them.
 After photographing so many wedding days, I know exactly how long it takes to get you amazing bride and groom portraits and plenty of wedding party photos without having to worry about time.
 And here’s a little secret: I always add buffer room in the schedule between different parts of the day, so you never have to stress if anything runs behind for any reason.